rstudio/vetiver-r/cran-comments.md

 ## Release Summary

-This is the 6th CRAN release of vetiver.
-This release adds functions for model monitoring and updates all URLs in the package for new documentation sites.
+This is the 7th CRAN release of vetiver.
+This release improves how Dockerfiles and APIs are generated, as well as adding a new model monitoring dashboard template.

 ## R CMD check results